cloud-gov/cg-site/content/apps/custom-domains.md

 ### Creating the [Load Balancer (ELB)](http://aws.amazon.com/elasticloadbalancing/)
 There needs to be one ELB pointing to Cloud Foundry per TLS certificate.

+** WARNING: Please create a ticket in (https://github.com/18f/devops)[https://github.com/18f/devops] with the name of every new ELB so it is added to BOSH. **

 * If domains under the cert already point to apps on Cloud Foundry (e.g. `18f.us` or `18f.gov`), you're all set.
 * If not, follow the [ELB instructions]({{< relref "ops/elb.md" >}}).